TheD3vel0per/Stuganizer/README.md

  * Add an assignment to my board (Complete in Phase 2!)
  * Stage the progress my assignments (to do, doing, under review, to submit, complete etc.) on the Kanban board (Complete in Phase 2!)
- * Add quizzes/tests/exams for a particular day
+ * Add quizzes/tests/exams for a particular day (Complete in Phase 2)
- * View what quizzes/tests/exams I have to do for today
+ * View what quizzes/tests/exams I have to do for today (Complete in Phase 2)